AdaCore/gnatstudio/docs/users_guide/searching.rst

   At the top-right corner of the GPS window, the search field is able to search in all the sources of your project.
 But it can also search just in the current source.
-The recommended approach is once again to define a new key shortcut via :menuselection:`Edit --> Key Shortcuts`, for the action `Global Search in context: current file`.
+The recommended approach is once again to define a new key shortcut via :menuselection:`Edit --> Preferences...`, for the action `Global Search in context: current file`.
   Whenever you press that shortcut from now on, GPS will move the keyboard focus to the global search box, and when you type some text, a popup